Notes to Susan and Joanna

 1 Catiline's

-long encamped near Fiesole.
-See Cicero, Speech i., and
+general was long encamped near Fiesole.
+See Cicero,

 Sallust.